hltdi/HornMorpho/README.md

 **`Corpus.disambiguate()`**

 > The `Corpus` method `disambiguate()` opens a GUI that displays the segmentations returned by HornMorpho for each word in each sentence in the `sentences` attribute.
 For ambiguous words, that is, words for which HornMorpho returns more than one segmentation, the GUI permits selecting one of the segmentations.
-The selection is saved in the `conllu` attribute of the relevant `Sentence` object.
+The possible modified segmentations are saved in the `conllu` attribute of the relevant `Sentence` object when the GUI is exited.
 If `Corpus.sentences` is empty, `Corpus.segment()` is run before the GUI is opened.
 >
 > Here is an image of the GUI.
 > ![disambiguation1](src/hm/figs/disambig1.png)
 >
 > At the top of the window are buttons and text fields for selecting particular sentences or words.
-The current sentence is shown in the space below the buttons, with the current word highlighted in green.
+The current sentence is shown in the space below the buttons, with the current word underlined.
 The sentence's label is shown above it.
 If the sentence contains no ambiguities, the label and the background behind the sentence are gray.
+Otherwise words within a sentence that are unambiguous are displayed with gray backgrounds.
 > Segmentations of the current word are shown in the space below.
 > Each segmentation appears in a box, with the segments (morphemes) arranged in columns.
 At the top of the segmentation, the dependencies between segments are shown.
 Below this each column gives the form, POS tags (if UPOS and XPOS are different, both are given), features if any, and lemmas, if any are different from the forms.
 >